 Movie Rental Industry

+We updated our models for each exhibitor last month based upon final Q4 box office figures.
 Q4:13 domestic box office ended up 0.8 percent year-over-year from a crowded release slate in December.
-At the end of November we expected the quarter to be down slightly due to weak showings in the first two months of the quarter: October was down 6.6 percent, while November was down 1.8 percent.
-December brought the quarter into slightly positive territory with an up 9.0 percent comp.
-The strength in December has been driven by a crowded release slate and a strong showing from November roll-overs The Hunger Games: Catching Fire and Frozen.
+The strength in December was been driven by a crowded release slate and a strong showing from November roll-overs The Hunger Games: Catching Fire and Frozen.
 Christmas had five wide-releases in 2013 compared to three in 2012, driving the last weekend up 8.5 percent.

 Michael Pachter is an analyst at Wedbush Securities.